24 Data Scientist CV Examples for 2026

 The senior-level CVs focus on projects in the context of experience within companies.
 Space is valuable on a one-page CV, so you’ll want to focus on the bullet points that most clearly demonstrate how you’re a great fit for the job.
 Companies want to hire data scientists who have demonstrated success at other companies.

-The more initiative you can show for entry-level data science projects, the better.
-Do you have any questions to which you’ve always wanted the answer?
-You can probably think of some clever ways to gather data around that question and come up with a reasonable answer.
-For example, our co-founder wanted to know which data science job boards were best, so he compiled some data, laid out his assumptions and methodology, and drew his conclusions.
+The more initiative you can demonstrate for entry-level data science projects, the better.
+Do you have any questions you’ve always wanted answered?
+You can probably think of some clever ways to gather data related to that question and come up with a reasonable answer.
+For example, our co-founder wanted to know which data science job boards were best, so he compiled some data, outlined his assumptions and methodology, and drew his conclusions.

 Sample Data Science Projects

-No matter which projects you include on your CV, ensure you clearly state the question you were addressing, the tools and technologies you utilised, the data you used to address the question, and the quantitative outcome of the project.
+No matter which projects you include on your CV, be sure to clearly state the question you were addressing, the tools and technologies you used, the data you used to address the question, and the quantitative outcome of the project.
 Succinctly stating conclusions and recommendations from your analysis is a highly sought-after skill by employers in data science.

-Since you have limited space on your CV, you should only include a resume objective if you take the time to customise it for each role to which you apply.
+Since you have limited space on your CV, you should only include a career objective if you take the time to customise it for each role to which you apply.

-You may want to include a resume summary or objective when you’re making a significant career change.
-If you do include one, ensure it is specific about your goal and experience.
-This is valuable space you will be using for this statement, so take the time to personalise it for each job.
+You may want to include a CV summary or objective when you’re making a significant career change.
+If you do include one, make sure to keep it specific about your goal and experience.
+This is valuable space you’re going to be using on this statement, so take the time to personalise it for each job.

 Include the title of the job you’re seeking under your name.
 This should be aspirational.
 So if you’re a data analyst looking to apply for data scientist roles, you would put “data scientist” under your name as the headline: